jserv/amacc/docs/Squint.md

 * Push/Pop analysis

-In a stack stack machine pushes and pops occur in nested contexts.
-Beause of this, Squint can identify push/pop pairs in the instruction stream.
-The only time that push/pop pairs do not balance is when there are function call that push registers on the stack.
+Usually, in a stack machine, pushes and pops are generated as nested contexts.
+Squint does analysis to identify push/pop pairs in the instruction stream.
+The only time that push/pop pairs do not balance in AMaCC is when function calls push arguments onto the stack.

 * Function calls

-Squint must track the pushes created by function calls.
+Squint must analyze pushes created by function calls.
-A special IR symbol, peephole disable (PD), is inserted by AMaCC when the peephole optimization is turned on that generates a special NOP instruction before function call push operations, so that the push/pop analysis in the peephole optimizaer can ignore those pushes to generate perfect push/pop nests.
+A special IR symbol, peephole disable (PD), is inserted by AMaCC when the -p flag is used.
+A special NOP instruction is generated that skips the instruction that follows it so that Squint can skip/ignore code during analysis.

-Another special IR symbol, Peephole r0 (P0), inserts a special NOP at the end of a function call to indicate an R0 value has been generated as a result of a return from a function call.
-Without this, there is no simple indication in the code that R0 has been assigned a "live" value.
+Another special IR symbol, Peephole r0 (P0), inserts a special NOP at the end of a function call to indicate an R0 value has been generated as a return value by the function call.
+Without P0, there is no simple indication in the code that R0 has been assigned a "live" value.

 * Branch analysis

-A surprisingly large amount of code generation and execution time is tied to branching.
-AMaCC generates very simple branching that is easy to generate, but not efficient.
-The branch analysis rewrites the branching to be efficient, and cleans up a lot of code generated by simple the comparison construct strategies used in AMaCC.
+A surprisingly large amount of code generation, and also execution time, is tied to control flow branching.
+AMaCC generates very simple branch logic that is guaranteed to be correct, but not efficient.
+The branch analysis in Squint rewrites the branching logic to be efficient.
+This includes rethreading branches, eliminating branches, and simplifying comparison code sequences.

 * NOP manipulation

 As the peephole optimizer does its job, it leaves behing a lot of NOP operations where instructions used to be.
 All those NOPS can increase the complexity of analysis.
-Because of this special operations were needed to access the "previous instruction" or "next instruction", avoiding any NOPS or pc-relative constants in the instruction stream.
+Because of this, special operations were needed to access the "previous instruction" or "next instruction".
+These operations filter out all NOPS or pc-relative constants in the instruction stream.

-Also, once all optimizations have been applied, all the NOPS have to be compressed out of the code and the pc-relative constants and branchs/calls have to be moved.
-Finally, padding operations can be done for better memory alignment to make the hardware run more efficiently.
+Once all optimizations have been applied, all the NOPS have to be compressed out of the code and the pc-relative constants and branchs/calls have to be moved.
+Finally, padding operations should be done for better memory alignment to make the hardware run more efficiently.

 * Peephole optimizations

-These are all the operations that operate on a window of a few instructions in a row.
+Several functions exist that operate on a window of a few instructions in a row.
+These functions may need to be called multiple times in a particular order to get the best hardware-specific optimization with the least amount of coding.

 All the peephole operations call the NOP manipulation functions to get the next/last instruction, so that the algorithms for peephole optimization can be as uncluttered as possible.

 * Use/Def analysis

-This is the most important analysis in squint, even though it is only used for a few opeartions.
+This is the most important analysis in Squint, even though it is only used for a few operations.
 Typically, a use-def map is created for one function at a time.
-This is high level information about each instruction that can be easily scanned to look for register usage or definition within the instruction stream.
-Squint is currently very small but by adding just 1000 lines of additional use-def analysis, some incredibly powerful optimizations can be added.
+It contains high level information about each instruction that can be easily scanned to look for register usage or definition within the instruction stream.
+Squint is currently very small but the use-def logic provides a foundation to add additional powerful analysis functions.

-* Frame variables to register allocation
+* Frame variable register allocation

-The current register allocator is very small and primitive, and applies to any function context that does not contain any calls to other functions..
+The current register allocator is very small and primitive, and applies to function contexts.
+It is currently only applied to functions that do not call other functions.
+It can be extended to work at a loop level, or to apply more agressive optimizations, especially with the help of use-def analysis.
-It is very easy to eliminate much more code than this function provides.
-It has been kept simple just to keep the size of Squint small, in the spirit of AMaCC itself.
+It has been kept simple to keep the size of Squint small, in the spirit of AMaCC itself.